-The Wrapper will make use of Windows APIs to write console log output to the console window.
+Specifies whether the Wrapper will use Windows APIs or pipes to write console log outputs.

-Configures different tokens and generate the output format in the console.
+Configures the format of outputs sent to the console.

-Configuration disabling the process of input in the JVM.
+Disables the Wrapper's ability to process console input in the JVM.

 Controls the size of the buffer used by the pipe between the JVM and Wrapper processes.

 Controls whether the Wrapper uses a dedicated thread to process console output from the JVM.

 Copyright (c) 2004-2017, Tanuki Software, Ltd. All Rights Reserved.